harshbpatel97/holly_valley_website/README.md

     <ul>
       <li>The <i>box_slider</i> plugin is used on the home (index) page to serve the purpose of displaying the images of the store with different views i.e. front, side, and inside,
 which can be scrolled to next/previous one by clicking on the respective icon.</li>
-      <li>The <i>image-zoom</i> plugin is incorporated on the products page under the groceries, tobacco, cigarettes, alcohols, and soft-drinks sections which can be easily seen by
+      <li>The <i>image-zoom</i> plugin is incorporated on the products page under the groceries, tobacco, cigarettes, coldbeers, and soft-drinks sections which can be easily seen by
 hovering on the images under those sections.
 This assists the user in zooming the image to clearly recognize the brand or the product. </li>
       <li>The <i>accordion</i> widget is enabled on the services, products, and deals pages where all the subsection contents are wrapped around this plugin.
 It aids in displaying